welvet/SillyTavern-MessageSummarize/README.md

 - "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp.

 - Just updated and things are broken: try reloading the page.
+If that fails, you can try using the "/hard_reset" command, but it WILL DELETE YOUR PROFILES.

 - Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
-Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (summaries use a system prompt).
+Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).

-If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console.
+If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.